Planning and Visiting tips during COVID-19

 If you’re visiting around the holidays…

 Next, head to the main entrance of the inn for a jolt of childhood magic, because a life-sized gingerbread house awaits in the lobby!
-Snap photos in front of this fragrant backdrop (while the ingredients are good enough to eat – resist!) or let the kids dart in and out of its playhouse-sized space for a bit of fun for everyone.
+Mask up and snap photos in front of this fragrant backdrop... while the ingredients are good enough to eat – resist!

 Then, dinner is served!
-Snag a table at Angkor Wat for fresh, vegetarian-friendly Asian Fusion, The Daily Catch for seafood straight from the docks of Boston, Melaza Bistro for can’t-miss Caribbean tapas, or Ransom Tavern in South Woodstock’s Kedron Valley Inn for delectable Neapolitan-style pizza.
+Order takeout from Angkor Wat for fresh, vegetarian-friendly Asian Fusion or make reservations to dine at The Daily Catch for seafood straight from the docks of Boston, Melaza Bistro for can’t-miss Caribbean tapas, or Ransom Tavern (featuring private room dining!) in South Woodstock’s Kedron Valley Inn for delectable Neapolitan-style pizza.

 Finally, its back to your accommodations you go, to revel in snug indoor amenities like an on-site pool (506 on the River) and game room (Woodstock Inn & Resort) till its time to get some shut eye.

-Open Saturdays and Sundays (and some special holiday and vacation dates) during the frosty season, you’ll find a range of barnyard happenings like visits with the Jersey herd, draft horses, oxen, chickens, and sheep tucked into their stalls, plus tours and hands-on activities during Christmas at the Farm (complete with ornament-making and a decorated 1890s farmhouse), January Weekends, and February Weekends.
+Open Saturdays and Sundays (and some special holiday and vacation dates) during the frosty season, you’ll find a range of barnyard happenings like:

 As the noon bells toll, it’s time for lunch!
-Chow down in the farm-diner comfort of Worthy Kitchen (their chicken and waffles can’t be beat) for a casual meal or the Woodstock Inn’s Red Rooster for understated elegance – and a hearty stew to warm you from the inside out.
+Chow down in the farm-diner comfort of Worthy Kitchen (reservations coming November 2020) for a casual meal or the Woodstock Inn’s Red Rooster (reservations recommended) for understated elegance – and a hearty stew to warm you from the inside out.

 Cue the sad Charlie Brown walk, it’s time to depart.
 Take a deep breath of the cold, clean air, then load up the car and glance out the window as you drive past the twinkling lights and boughs of garland bedecking Woodstock’s village shops.

-If you’re taking i89 or i90 and want one last adventure as the day's still young, visit the Vermont Institute of Natural Science (VINS) in Quechee for live raptor programs, exhibits, a glimpse into avian rehabilitation, nature trails, and a forest canopy walk offering a bittersweet goodbye: a panoramic view of this stunning winter landscape.
+If you’re taking i89 or i90 and want one last adventure as the day's still young, visit the Vermont Institute of Natural Science (click here for their COVID policies) in Quechee for live raptor programs, exhibits, a glimpse into avian rehabilitation, nature trails, and a forest canopy walk offering a bittersweet goodbye: a panoramic view of this stunning winter landscape.

 Special Weekend Dates to look forward to: